RasheedLewis/VibeCraft/docs/DEV_GUIDE.md

 # Developer Guide

+**Note:** This guide reflects the current implementation.
+The product vision has evolved since initial planning, and some early documentation may reference features or approaches that have changed.

+---

 This guide walks new contributors through setting up the AI Music Video project locally.
-It complements the architecture overview in `ARCH.md`, the roadmap in `ROADMAP.md`, and the detailed requirements in `PRD.md`.
+It complements the architecture overview in `ARCH.md`.

 ---